DanielAndreasen/pyStar/README.md

 ## Installation
 It's python, duh...
 Things you need is `python3.6` and the modules listed in the `requirements.txt` (probably not the latest version as listed there).
+If you must, you can of course use `pip install git+https://github.com/DanielAndreasen/pyStar` and then `import star` for all its glory.

 ## Usage